 Another reason why a computer interface may interest you is the ability to share your forecast.
 You can do this on social media or supply the information you gathered to other local weather stations.
 Most meteorology enthusiasts tend to favor only the best personal weather station that also happens to include a computer interface.

 The good news is that the best weather stations can last you for many years so if you’re making a long-term investment, splurging on a high-end installation is not such a bad idea.
+If you’re going to spend the money, you may as well get a weather station that lasts.

 Getting a good warranty is very important even if you’re buying the absolute best personal weather station for your needs.
 Although these installations tend to be quite durable you never know when they might get damaged by extreme weather conditions.
+It is meant to sit through all the elements after all.

 Unless you’re at home all year round, there’s no way to guarantee the protection of your weather station.
 Considering that the best weather stations don’t come cheap, and you want to make sure you won’t have to buy a new one anytime soon.